savuzmir/uob_thesis/README.md

 Note: For now, all files are created as independent c++ files.
 Once the basic functionality will work, I will begin integrating/merging the relevant parts to make them Golem compatible and will remove the independent temporary implementations (i.e. the trajectory creator) that will not be needed in the final system.
 These will also be then integrated with Golem (i.e. as additional functionality within packages/Plugin/Data)

 ## TODO:
-- Test and debug the complete cycle.
+- Test and debug the complete cycle
 - Finish the plotting function and make the required animation
 - Use SFLM Library through which user input should be obtained
 - Integrate with Golem